Bee and butterfly gardening

 - Butterfly-friendly plants: The more nectar-rich your plants, the happier your butterflies.
 They'll flock to buddleja, sedum, red valerian, scabious, Michaelmas daisies and aubretia – so plant plenty in your garden.

-Please ask the staff in our Telford garden centre for more information and advice about attracting bees and butterflies to your garden.
+Please ask a member of the Lakeside team for more information and advice about attracting bees and butterflies to your garden.